GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 #### Getting started with Jupyter

 The first exercise is to explore and understand some key features of the Jupyter notebook, including how to run cells containing code, and edit documentation.

-Click the link to run the following notebook:
+Click the link to run the following notebook and return here when you have worked through the examples:

 [Introduction to Jupyter notebooks](../../Beginners_guide/01_Jupyter_notebooks.ipynb).

-Return here when you have worked through the examples in the notebook.

 ---